collective/collective.uploadify/README.txt

 Configuration
 *************

-The following settings can be done in the site_properties:
+The following settings can be done in the site_properties.
+(please use string properties):

   - ul_auto_upload -- true/false (default: false)